Cole250/documentation/README.md

 -	The configurations are reviewed, and I click the orange “launch instance button”.
 After a few minutes, both checks are passed and my application is accessible, my configuration now looks like this:
 ![unnamed](https://github.com/Cole250/documentation/assets/133917569/7ba58752-1d49-4fbe-aa06-52b5426715ba)

-Step 3 Load balancing ready
+Step 3 Load Balancing Ready

 In this part, I start the process of making the web server highly available, which includes a load balancing service (when there are multiple EC2 instances it moves web requests between them), and an auto-scaling service (starts up new EC2 instances when there is too much load on the current instances).
 These will allow people trying to view my website to not notice a difference even if it is under high load.
 -	The first thing I can do to begin setting up for an auto-scaling group Is create an AMI (Amazon Machine Image), A machine image is a snapshot of an EC2 instance you have already created, making it easier to start up more instances faster or allowing an auto-scaling group to start up instances how you want.
 While I am still in the “instances” part of the EC2 console, I select the instance I created and click “actions”, close to the bottom of the drop-down is another dropdown labeled “Image and templates” and create image is what I finally select.
 I make the image name “ServerAMI” and the description “AMI for university web server”, then I finally press the orange button “create image”.